Goodvin707/study-repos/README.md

 ### Structuring still in proggres...

-# Topological structure of repository.
+# Topological structure of this repository.

 ## BSUIR semesters
 ### 1